shinefield/mangoszerodocumentation/file-formats/dbc/areatable.rst

 AreaTable.dbc
 =============

-The *area* table contains definitions for distinct areas in a zone.
+The *area* table contains definitions all available main and child areas in game, such as zones, and their sub-zones.

 Table structure
 ---------------